The Cauchy Combination Test under Arbitrary Dependence Structures: Introduction

-To fill this gap, the present article further studies the theories of CCT and makes the following useful contributions.
-We show that the approximation of the standard Cauchy distribution for the tail of the null distribution of CCT is still valid under the spiked correlation models and a broad range of bivariate distributions, and the power of CCT is no less than that of MINP when the number of tests goes to infinity and the number of zero signals belongs to $(0,1)$.
-The extension is nontrivial.
-These theoretical results can broaden the applications of CCT.
+If these assumptions in Liu and Xie (2020) are violated, the approximation of the tail distribution of the CCT with the derived Cauchy distribution might not be appropriate.
+Although extensive numerical simulation studies have been conducted in the literature to investigate the feasibility of such approximation, a theoretical justification is not available.
+In this work, we revisit the theoretical underpinnings of the CCT, showing that the approximation of the standard Cauchy distribution for the tail probability of the CCT is still valid under a broader range of bivariate distributions, including the six popular copula distributions.
+We further show that the power of the CCT is no less than that of the MINP, when the number of tests goes to infinity.
+These extensions broaden the theory and applications of the CCT.

-The rest of the paper is organized as follows.
+This paper is organized as follows.
 The main results are presented in Section 2.
-Simulation studies are conducted in Section 3 to examine the approximation accuracy.
-In Section 4, the data from a real study are analyzed to further investigate the performance of MINP and CCT.
-Proofs of the theorems are provided in Section 5.
+Simulation studies are conducted in Section 3 to examine the accuracy of the tail probability approximation.
+In Section 4, data from prostate cancer and air quality studies are analyzed to further investigate the performance of the CCT and {three conventional} tests.
+Some discussions are given in the final section, and all technical details are provided in the Supplementary Materials.